FREQUENTLY ASKED QUESTIONS

 Can my name tag be two-sided?

-Yes, in most instances, I can accommodate a name on either side of the tag.
+Yes, in most instances, I can accommodate a name or other meaningful item on the reverse side of your piece.

 What if I want to add multiple stone charms?